kalsifer-742/sunray/README.md

 ![prova](/docs//render.png)

-This project was developed by Enrico Dalla Croce and [@circled-square](https://github.com/circled-square) supervised by Professor Marco Patrignani for the bachelor thesis at the University of Trento, Italy
+This project was developed by [kalsifer-742](https://github.com/kalsifer-742) and [@circled-square](https://github.com/circled-square) supervised by Professor [Marco Patrignani](https://squera.github.io/) for the bachelor thesis at the University of Trento, Italy

 ## Contribution